foucar/CASS/README.md

     crtl + \

-Killing the program with `crtl + c` had the potential to eat up communication buffers for the interface to the shared memory communicatoin with LCLS.
+Killing the program with `crtl + c` had the potential to eat up communication buffers for the interface to the shared memory communication with LCLS.
 This should be under control but be adviced that one might use up all available buffer, such that one has to restart the shared memory server in order to be able to retrieve live data again.

-Using Offline {#running_offline}
+Using Offline at LCLS {#running_offline}
 -------------
 The offline version of CASS will process the xtc file that were recorded by the LCLS DAQ.
 Please put all files that you want to process into a txt file.
 Then